Why Most Back Pain Remedies Don’t Work

 Back pain is an extremely common issue around the world.
 In fact, there is almost a 100% chance that you, and your loved ones, will experience back pain at some point in your life.
 This can lead to disability, poor quality of life, and trouble participating normally in your activities of daily living.

-Back pain is a very general term that can involve any part of the spine.
+It is a very general term that can involve any part of the spine.
 With 33 vertebrae and 31 paired nerve roots facilitating normal body function (both automatic and controlled), there are a lot of possible failure points that can leave you feeling frustrated.

-Risk factors for Developing Back Pain
+Risk factors for Developing

 There are many reasons you may be experiencing back pain since the entire body is an intricate system that requires homeostasis and balance.
 For example, if even one small area in the spine is misaligned it might manifest as back pain.
 Here are some general risk factors that increase your chance of developing back pain: